bbanerjee/ParSim/docs/index.md

 excerpt: "We use open-source tools to bring parallel multiphysics engineering simulations to small and medium businesses.
 Here you will find technical papers, expository blogs, and source code used in our work."

 intro:
   - excerpt: '<strong>Technical reports and papers</strong>:  You can download draft reports of some of our work on various aspects of computational engineering and simulation from the links on this page.
-More information on the types of analysis that we do can be found in our brochure.'
+More information on the types of analysis that we do can be found in our brochure. <strong>Contact</strong>: Dr. Biswajit Banerjee, b.banerjee.nz@gmail.com'

 feature_row1:
   - image_path: assets/img/reports/mpm_simulations_jan_2021.png